"One banana, two banana, three banana, four! The Banana Splits Adventure Hour

 - Distressed Damsel: Leslie Hayden from Danger Island, who was captured by Captain Mu-Tan's band or native headhunters in practically every episode and tied up, although all the main characters get this treatment at one point or another, especially late in the serial.

-- Everything's Better with Monkeys: Bingo
+- Everything's Better with Monkeys: Bingo.

 - Fake Band

-- Hollywood Torches: The Arabian Knights and Danger Island segments.
+- Hollywood Torches: Danger Island had these.

 - Incredible Shrinking Man: Micro Ventures